Learning on the edge: get out of your comfort zone!

 You need a place where phones do not work, and no wifi exists.
 Being disconnected from the normal ‘always on’ life and not being able to receive, calls or texts or emails etc is very scary at first.

 You worry that no-one can get you in an emergency (they can) and that you will miss some critical decision (unlikely) and you wonder how the world is managing with you, somehow, absent from the flow, and unable to connect into it.
-However, very soon, you adjust.
+Very soon though, you adjust.
 Then you can focus on the present, the here and now, and your companions.

 This, in turn, allows reflection and a new perspective.
 You begin to see what is really important as you discard masses of trivia from your brain.
 It is like decluttering.
 Everything suddenly becomes much clearer.
 This is when you get insights you never would have had elsewhere.